Chapter 14. Construction Codes.

 § 6–1409.
 Amendments; supplements; editions.

-*NOTE: This section includes amendments by emergency legislation that will expire on October 24, 2024.
-To view the text of this section after the expiration of all emergency and temporary legislation affecting this section, click this link: Permanent Version.*
+*NOTE: This section includes amendments by temporary legislation that will expire on July 10, 2025.
+To view the text of this section after the expiration of all emergency and temporary legislation, click this link: Permanent Version.*

 (a) All future amendments, supplements, and editions of the Construction Codes shall be adopted only upon authority of the government of the District of Columbia.
 The Mayor may issue rules to amend the Construction Codes and to adopt new supplements and editions of the Model Codes in whole or in part pursuant to subchapter I of Chapter 5 of Title 2.
 Proposed rules shall be submitted to the Council for a 45-day period of review, excluding Saturdays, Sundays, legal holidays, and days of Council recess.
 If the Council does not approve or disapprove the proposed rules, in whole or in part by resolution within this 45-day review period, the proposed rules shall be deemed approved.
 The proposed rules shall not take effect until approved or deemed approved by the Council.